nerdfiles/hypermedia-orientation/index.md

 Authorship of non-standard link relation is to express metanorms in the lingua franca of web.

-<blockquote><p>Once metanorms had become part of the cultural content that was transmitted from one generation to the next their use could have been extended to patterns of behavior that distinguished one com­ munity from another.
+<blockquote><p>Once metanorms had become part of the cultural content that was transmitted from one generation to the next their use could have been extended to patterns of behavior that distinguished one community from another.
 In other words, metanorms could have become a mechanism not only for the emergence of solidarity and a sense of communal identity but also for the enforcement of behavioral patterns that were unique to a community and consolidated that identity.</p>
 <div><cite>DeLanda, Manuel.
 Philosophy and Simulation.</cite></div></blockquote>

 [syllogism]: https://www.w3.org/community/philoweb/2014/01/15/syllogism/